pieterdd/floem-ui-kit/README.md

 3. Wrapping your window contents in Floem UI Kit's padded container to ensure your widgets don't stick to the side of the window.
 4. Wrapping the padded container in Floem UI Kit's root view to apply the theme to the entire window.

-[Over here](examples/counter_uikit/src/main.rs) you'll find the above example ported to Floem UI Kit.
+[Over here](examples/counter/src/main.rs) you'll find Floem's quickstart example ported to Floem UI Kit.
 Here is a reference render:

 ![A counter in Floem UI Kit](docs/img/counter_uikit.png)